theveryhim/CommunicationSystems-Course-Project/README.md

 # Theveryhim_Works
 These are my projects(course &amp; etc).
-Hope you find them usefull
+Hope you find them usefull(Branches of SUT projects)

  1.Headball(Jan 2022)
  I designed this game in CodeBlocks environment using C++ programming and SDL2 graphics.
 It is more of a simplified version of the famous one.
 All of necessary files including explanations(persian) are provided as a zip file just make sure about directions on your device.
 I suggest you to take a quick look at main file.